keyvank/tsp/src/1-compute.md

     And(circuit, in_a, in_b, out_carry)
 ```

 What we have just built is known as a half-adder.
-With an half-adder, you can add 1-bit numbers together, but what if we want to add multi-bit numbers?
-Let's see how primary school's addition algorithm works on binary numbers:
+With a half-adder, you can add 1-bit numbers together, but what if we want to add multi-bit numbers?
+Let's see how the addition algorithm we learn in primary school works on binary numbers:

 ```
  1111  1